Mortgage Payoff Calculator – See How Extra Payments Cut Your Loan Term

 Questions to Ask Your Mortgage Servicer

-1. How do I apply payments to principal?
+1. How do I ensure extra payments are applied to principal?

-4. Mortgage payoff: How is interest calculated for my specific loan?
+4. How is interest calculated on my specific loan type?

-5. Can I get an updated amortization schedule?
+5. Can you provide an updated amortization schedule reflecting extra payments?

 Disclaimer